 You’re working hard, creating awesome podcasts that your followers love.
 You enjoy what you do, but sometimes it’s frustrating when you don’t seem to have as many listeners as you’d like.
 And if a listener likes you, you’re never quite sure they’ll come back.
 It can be a lot of work keeping your fans and followers updated on your new episodes.

 Enter the RSS feed to solve this problem.

 If you already have an RSS feed for your website, that’s great.
 But it isn’t going to do the job when it comes to your podcasts.
 Your site-wide RSS feed may only be picking up your blog posts and not your podcasts.

 Instead, make sure you also have a podcast-only feed for iTunes / Apple Podcasts, Stitcher, Spotify, Google Podcasts App, and other podcast directories so new fans can easily find you when they’re looking for podcasts like yours.

 How to Create a Podcast RSS Feed

-RSS.com creates a simple hosting interface for you to upload your episodes.
+RSS.com creates a simple podcast hosting interface for you to upload your episodes.
 Once that’s done, any podcast you upload will automatically be updated in your listener’s feeds so long as they subscribe to your RSS feed in Apple iTunes, Google Play, etc. This is a great solution for content producers who don’t have the time to learn the tricky technical aspects of RSS feeds.

-Once you’re set up with RSS.com, you can happily step away from the technical hangups of creating RSS feeds for your podcasts and get back to producing your awesome content.
+Once you’re set up with RSS.com, you can happily step away from the technical hangups of creating RSS feeds for your podcasts and get back to producing awesome content.